 Make Content Accessible

 If the images are integral to your content, describe them using alternative text.
 Caption and transcribe all videos, so blind and deaf users are able to use your media.
-Read more about making media accessible.
+Read more about making images accessible.
+Read about video.

 Provide structure to the document with headings.
 All users will benefit from visual and logical structure, but it’s crucial for assistive tech.
 Read more about giving structure to documents.

 Give the table structure: provide headings for your columns; add a table caption and summary.
 All users will benefit from these best practices.
 Read more on how to give tables good structure.